 - Dr. Mario Ouwens, Senior Statistical Science Director and lead of the Statistical Innovation in Reimbursement Evidence and Real-World Evidence group within AstraZeneca; Chair of the International Society of Pharmacoeconomics and Outcomes Research taskforce on surrogacy.

-- 10th March 2022 The project was registered on the EQUATOR Network website: https://www.equator-network.org/library/reporting-guidelines-under-development/reporting-guidelines-under-development-for-clinical-trials/#SURROGATE and https://www.equator-network.org/library/reporting-guidelines-under-development/reporting-guidelines-under-development-for-clinical-trials-protocols/#SURROGATE
+- Registration on the EQUATOR Network website on 10th March 2022 : https://www.equator-network.org/library/reporting-guidelines-under-development/reporting-guidelines-under-development-for-clinical-trials/#SURROGATE and https://www.equator-network.org/library/reporting-guidelines-under-development/reporting-guidelines-under-development-for-clinical-trials-protocols/#SURROGATE

 - Commentary: Need for better reporting of trials with surrogate endpoints: SPIRIT|CONSORTSURROGATE extensions in the Journal of Epidemiology and Community Health, https://doi.org/10.1136/jech-2022-219294

 - Commentary: Surrogate endpoints in trials: a call for better reporting https://doi.org/10.1186/s13063-022-06904-7

 - Letter: A call for better reporting of trials using surrogate primary endpoints in journal of Alzheimer's & Dementia: Translational Research & Clinical Interventions, https://doi.org/10.1002/trc2.12340

 - Reply: Reply to Commentary by Cummings (2022): Surrogate endpoints extend beyond biomarkers in the journal of Alzheimer's & Dementia: Translational Research & Clinical Interventions, https://doi.org/10.1002/trc2.12344